ssowers2/ml_regression_sowers/notebooks/final/PROJECT_SUMMARY.md

 Can medical insurance charges be predicted based on demographic and health-related variables?

 **Purpose of the Model:**
-To explore how factors like age, BMI, and smoking status influence medical costs and to build a regression model that estimates total charges.
+To understand how features like age, BMI, and smoking status influence medical costs and to build a regression model that estimates total charges.

 **Intended Users:**
 Students, analysts, or anyone learning regression modeling techniques.